iriri/minimal-c/README.md

 ## channel.h
 Go-style channel—MPMC blocking bounded queue with support for multiplexing.
 The buffered channel fast path is lock-free.
+Some parts are more tested than others.
 See `channel/README.md` for documentation.

 ## minmax.h
 Min-max-heap-based double-ended priority queue.
-Not really done and not really tested much.
+Not really done and not really tested.

 ## vector.h
 Conventional array-based vector that also supports stack operations.
 Both GNU99 and C99 versions are available.
-Not really tested at all yet tbh.
+Not really tested tbh.
 See `vector/README.md` for an overview of the differences.